blackraspberryyy/kippian-wiki/content/PCs/Arc.md

 ## Relationships
 # Story log
 ## Most Recent
-- [Session 40](../Session%20Log/Session%2040.md): [Arc](Arc.md) sees the following hallway inscription across the invisible barrier:
->Within the [Guardians of Ice and Fire](Guardians%20of%20Ice%20and%20Fire.md) are the keys to disabling the barrier that separates the hall...
 - [Session 40](../Session%20Log/Session%2040.md): [Arc](Arc.md) discovers the statue that tells the discovery of the [Scepter of Akenatun](Scepter%20of%20Akenatun.md) by [Zerrus Zagi](Zerrus%20Zagi.md) and [Spekid Frostborn](Spekid%20Frostborn.md).
 - [Session 41](../Session%20Log/Session%2041.md): [Theobald](Theobald%20Clayhollow.md), [Thoradin](Thoradin%20Goodman.md) and [Arc](Arc.md) receives gold for their exploration.
 - [Session 41](../Session%20Log/Session%2041.md): The nameless [Shadow Knight](Shadow%20Knight.md) talks to the [[Seven Up...|party]].